Jump to:

 • Men are more sensitive to GH replacement than women

-• GH replacement for longer than 12 months is associated with an increase in bone mass as noted in the lumbar spine and femoral neck.56
+• GH replacement associated with increase in bone mass as noted in the lumbar spine and femoral neck.49-52

 • Men have a more significant increase in bone density than women